Finding the best, most comfortable, a pair of cycling shorts is absolutely critical to your cycling career.

 Ok, so I’m not going to beat around the bush.
 You ladies’ want comfort.
 After all, if you are going to put something on your butt that is going to make it look bigger than it already is, then it had better do it’s job.

-The Pearl iZUMi Elite short is everything you could want in a short.
+The Elite is everything you could want in a short.
 To begin with, you get the top-notch pad, with the dense foam that can provide cushy comfort no matter how far you pedal.

 Then you have the special, anatomically-fit panels that are cut and sewn together to support specific muscle groups.
 This actually helps with blood flow and helps your legs work more efficiently.
 It’s pretty incredible.

-If that is not enough, these shorts are created to be cooler than any other short on the market.
+If that is not enough, these are created to be cooler than any other option on the market.
 With their special reflective coating and wicking technology, these shorts are designed to help cool the surface temperature by up to 35 degrees.

 This helps the body cool more efficiently, and allows you body to use less blood to help cool, and more blood to help with stuff like pedaling faster.

 Bottom line, if you want shorts that help you ride better, these are the ones to get.